arkime/arkimeweb/_wiki/api_wise.md

 Sources need to
 * implement WISESource#initSource
 * implement SimpleSource#simpleSourceLoad
-* they can optionaly call this.load() if they want to force a reload of data
+* they can optionally call this.load() if they want to force a reload of data

 **Extends**: [<code>WISESource</code>](#WISESource)